 Houston Prozac Attorney

-Learn About Prozac Lawsuit Litigation
+Learn About Prozac Lawsuit Settlements

 A selective serotonin reuptake inhibitor (SSRI), Prozac has been linked to severe birth defects when taken by a pregnant woman.
 Prozac may increase the birth defect risks of Persistent Pulmonary Hypertension (PPHN), as well as heart, lung, abdominal, cranial and/or facial defects, clubfoot and other birth defects.
 Taken by adults, Prozac can also cause significant weight gain.
 In children, adolescents and young adults, the drug has been shown to increase the risk of suicide or suicidal thoughts.